NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 This annotated and easy to follow script is intended to be used via the scheduled task manager on a windows remote desktop and the output to function as an automated report (many of the visualisations below are dynamically filtered to top rows in case future datasets have increasing size, for example).
 The script can be expanded to export datasets to a SQL data warehouse (coming soon) or ported directly to an Altair python dashboard/PowerBI

-## When and when are Great Crested Newts found?
+## When and when are Great Crested Newts (GCN) found?

-Great Crested Newt counts are summed and presented below.
+GCN counts are summed and presented below.
 Many sightings either did not have dates, or had poor quality (for example, many sightings are in 1905, and it is unclear if that is approriate) so these records will not be counted in the temporal visualisations

 ![Untitled design](https://user-images.githubusercontent.com/122735369/212549286-e11f6132-33ad-42ec-b2bb-a074f38acf66.jpg)